 Objectives:

-Workshop DNS exercises based in developmental kinesiology from newborn to 18 months.
+• Workshop DNS exercises based in developmental kinesiology from newborn to 18 Months, with an emphasis on positions older than 6 months (Oblique Sit, Tripod, Bear).

 Goals: